After too much wine at dinner last February just before Valentine’s Day, Magellan said to Ginger, “I’ll drive your stuff to Saskatoon.”

 “Mom’s up at the University Hospital,” his sister Diane explained when we reached her.
 “She’s had major breathing issues and went to see Ginger today.
 They’ve been up there awhile because Ginger ordered x-rays and a CAT scan to see if there’s any lung or heart damage.”
 To this day, here’s the most frequent phrase we hear from Glynn, who lives alone at the age of ninety-four and is now on oxygen: “Ginger saved my life.”

 To spot the trailer in a back alley too narrow for the U-Haul, on Friday Magellan went to the office of a high-school friend, a renowned clinical professor of obstetrics and gynaecology, to borrow his Suburban.
-He told the receptionist in a voice loud enough for all of the women waiting for their appointments to hear, “I’m here to see Barry about my sex-change operation!”
+He told the receptionist in a voice loud enough for the women waiting for their appointments to hear, “I’m here to see Barry about my sex-change operation!”
 Visual darts pierced his back as he jumped queue to see the doctor.

 Winter storm warnings issued in Saskatoon, west-central Sask. areasPublished Friday, March 2, 2018 11:24AM CST

-Magellan had driven that rig about 2270 kilometres at a cost to Ginger of C$2,800 plus the cost of movers to pack and unpack the U-Haul.
+Magellan had driven that rig about 2270 kilometres at a cost to Ginger of C$2,800 not counting the price for movers to pack and unpack the U-Haul.
 “I put your odds at one-in-fifty of making it without an accident,” said our brother-in-law Vern, a rugged outdoorsman who well knows the roads we travelled.
 He and my sister Margie and their daughter Raina had their car totalled by a semi on their way to BC from Saskatoon a few years ago.
 “With all the bad, inexperienced drivers of semis on the highways now, your poor tires and a truck with that many miles on it, you’re really, really lucky,” Vern repeated a few days later when this was the news headline.

 Biggest storm of the year blasts Prairies with 20+cm of snow